pnarozniak/subnetting-algorithm/README.md

 * Value - number of target network cards

 * \+ - adds new empty target
-* X - removes selected target
+* x - removes selected target
 * ∞ - multi-paste targets option

 * Size sort - specifies the order in which addresses should be assigned by its size